Tri-Metro Conference (Minnesota)

 The Tri-Metro Conference is a MSHSL-sanctioned athletic conference composed of schools found in the Twin Cities metro area.
 The conference competes in the majority of sports offered in the MSHSL.
 Most teams in the Tri-Metro compete in basketball and football tournaments at the AA or AAA level.
 While for the past twenty years a majority of schools in the conference had been private, the conference make up has changed in the past decade, with Brooklyn Center and St. Anthony, Columbia Heights and Fridley being public schools.

 Conference membership has changed several times in recent years.
-Richfield High School will join the conference in 2019.
+Richfield High School joined the conference in 2019.
 The Academy of Holy Angels, Fridley High School, and Columbia Heights High School joined the conference in 2014, the latter two forced by the disbanding of the North Suburban Conference.
 These additions were coupled with the withdrawal of six of the traditional private school members at the same time, following the 2013–14 school year, citing differences in enrollment size between the newer members and the smaller private schools.
-Before these shifts, Brooklyn Center and St. Anthony rejoined the conference in the 2006-07 school year.
+Before these shifts, Brooklyn Center and St. Anthony rejoined the conference in the 2006–07 school year.
 The Tri-Metro initially rejected the applications of St. Anthony and Brooklyn Center for membership before the MSHSL placed the schools in the conference.
 Previously, the conference underwent a major team shift in the late 1990s.
 For the 1997–98 school year, St. Anthony and Brooklyn Center, which had been members, left the conference for the Metro Alliance Conference, along with Mahtomedi High School, Mound Westonka High School, and Orono High School; Farmington High School, which joined the Missota Conference, also departed at the same time.
-For the 1998-99 school year, St. Paul Academy, Visitation, and Mounds Park Academy left the Tri-Valley Conference to join the Tri-Metro, giving it the predominantly private school line-up had for years.
+For the 1998–99 school year, St. Paul Academy, Visitation, and Mounds Park Academy left the Tri-Valley Conference to join the Tri-Metro, giving it the predominantly private school line-up had for years.